R3Conclave/conclave-core-sdk/docs/docs/security.md

 ### Impact of side channel attacks

 Not all enclaves operate on secret data.
-Some types of enclave are used for their auditable execution rather than to work with secret data unaccessible to the host.
+Some types of enclave are used for their auditable execution rather than to work with secret data inaccessible to the host.
 For those kinds of enclave it's sufficient to protect the signing keys rather than all data the enclave accesses.
 Other types of enclave work purely with secret data, but expect that the host isn't normally malicious: in this scenario enclaves are being used to slow down or stop attackers in the face of a hacked host network.
 It thus makes up one part of a standard suite of security measures.